saldanha3193/brfssdata/README.md

  https://saldanha3193.github.io/brfssdata/

+**Introduction**

+The Behavioral Risk Factor Surveillance System (BRFSS) is a collaborative project between all of the states in the United States (US) and participating US territories and the Centers for Disease Control and Prevention (CDC).
+BRFSS is an ongoing surveillance system designed to measure behavioral risk factors for the non-institutionalized adult population (18 years of age and older) residing in the US.
+In this document, the term "state" is used to refer to all areas participating in BRFSS, including the District of Columbia, Guam, and the Commonwealth of Puerto Rico.
+The BRFSS objective is to collect uniform, state-specific data on preventive health practices and risk behaviors that are linked to chronic diseases, injuries, and preventable infectious diseases that affect the adult population.
+Factors assessed by the BRFSS in 2013 include tobacco use, HIV/AIDS knowledge and prevention, exercise, immunization, health status, healthy days - health-related quality of life, health care access, inadequate sleep, hypertension awareness, cholesterol awareness, chronic health conditions, alcohol consumption, fruits and vegetables consumption, arthritis burden, and seatbelt use.
+Since 2011, BRFSS conducts both landline telephone- and cellular telephone-based surveys.
+In conducting the BRFSS landline telephone survey, interviewers collect data from a randomly selected adult in a household.
+In conducting the cellular telephone version of the BRFSS questionnaire, interviewers collect data from an adult who participates by using a cellular telephone and resides in a private residence or college housing.
+The full BRFSS data set has been reduced to a selected group of variables, making 491775 observations of 336 variables.

+I will be exploring the below chosen research question using exploratory data analysis techniques for this set of data.

 **Research question 1:**

 RQ1.1 Is there a relation between the general health vs the amount of sleep recorded for the adults surveyed ?